projectacrn/acrn-hypervisor/doc/tutorials/enable_s5.rst

   .. note:: For RT-Linux, the vUART is emulated in the hypervisor; expose the node as ``/dev/ttySn``.

 #.
-For LaaG and RT-Linux VMs, run the life-cycle manager deamon:
+For LaaG and RT-Linux VMs, run the life-cycle manager daemon:

    a.
 Use these commands to build the life-cycle manager daemon, ``life_mngr``.